Bun Bang Fai 2026: Dates, Traditions & Travel Guide

 Ornate float decorated with flowers and gold details during the Bun Bang Fai Rocket Festival in Thailand

-A richly decorated float parading through the streets during the Bun Bang Fai Rocket Festival, blending religious tradition and vibrant celebration in Thailand.
+A decorated float during the Bun Bang Fai Festival in Thailand.

-Saturday brings colorful parades, music concerts, traditional Isaan dances, and impressive decorated floats competing for prizes.
+Saturday is devoted to colorful parades, traditional Isaan dance performances, music, and decorated floats competing for attention and prizes.

 Safety, Environment, and Modernization